chromeos/chromeos.dev/site/en/games/optimizing-games-profiling.md

 ---
 title: Performance profiling
-metadesc: Performance profiling on Chrome OS.
+metadesc: Tools and tips for performance profiling on ChromeOS.
 date: 2020-06-16
 weight: -3
 ---

 Performance profiling and tuning is a complex task that can feel more like an art than a science.
 The many moving parts that need to be perfectly synchronized in a game combined with the complexity in a given scene can make understanding and isolating problems difficult.
-On Chrome OS, many tools are designed with ARM chipsets in mind.
+On ChromeOS, many tools are designed with ARM chipsets in mind.
 Below are some tips to help speed up the process.

-Something to keep in mind when specifically optimizing your game’s performance on Chrome OS is that the underlying performance issues are shared across all devices, and improvements will benefit performance and battery life for all users.
-Chrome OS, with a tendency for larger displays and desktop input devices, may just surface certain issues more readily.
+Something to keep in mind when specifically optimizing your game’s performance on ChromeOS is that the underlying performance issues are shared across all devices, and improvements will benefit performance and battery life for all users.
+ChromeOS, with a tendency for larger displays and desktop input devices, may just surface certain issues more readily.
 For example, an inefficient texture loading algorithm may “work fine” on higher end mobile devices, but not be able to keep up on a Chromebook with a 4k display.
 Improving the algorithm will improve the game on all devices.

 If you are new to profiling, a good general approach is to: